Gender diversity in UK business – all sectors (FTSE) and energy

 UK energy sector only:

-Less than a third (31%) of UK energy boards have met the Hampton-Alexander 33% target, 41% of boards have one or more women on their board but don’t meet the 33% target and 28% of companies have no women on their board at all.
-When it comes to women in executive director roles on the board, 19% of UK energy companies have met the PfW target of 30% for this, only 4% of companies have one or more women in executive director roles but don’t meet the 30% target, and 78% of companies have no women in executive director board roles at all.
+Just over a third (34%) of UK energy boards have met the old Hampton-Alexander 33% target for 2020, 44% of boards have one or more women on their board but don’t meet the 33% target and 23% of companies have no women on their board at all.
+When it comes to women in executive director roles on the board, 14% of UK energy companies have boards that meet the PfW target of 30% for this role, 11% of companies have one or more women in executive director roles but don’t meet the 30% target, and 75% of companies have no women in executive director board roles at all.

 Find the full 2022 Board Stats for the UK energy industry here, including the press release and the full list of statistics by company.